Final Fantasy IV: The Complete Collection: Plot

-As Cecil and Rosa are about to leave they encounter Cid, Luca, Palom and Porom, who tell Cecil a swarm of monsters has emerged from the Sealed Cave.
+As Cecil and Rosa are about to leave they encounter Cid, Luca, Palom and Porom, who tell Cecil a swarm of monsters have emerged from the Sealed Cave.
 As they are about to take off, Cecil tells Yang to stay with his family.
-Cid notices that Rosa looks pale and Cecil asks Yang to take care of her while he is away.
-Once they get to the Sealed Cave, they notice the Tower of Babel pulse with light.
-Edge notices this as well from Eblan, and sets off to enter the Tower through the underground passageway.
+Cid notices Rosa looks pale and Cecil asks Yang to take care of her while he is away.
+Once they arrive at the Sealed Cave, they see the Tower of Babel pulse with light.
+Edge notices this from Eblan and sets off to enter the Tower through the underground passageway.
 Once Cecil and the others reach the Crystal Chamber they are attacked by a Demon Wall and narrowly defeat it.
-In the Crystal Chamber they encounter Rydia.
-However, she cannot remember where she was, but she says that "they" were calling her.
-While everyone wonders exactly who "they" are, the party decides that they should go to the Tower of Babel and investigate.
+In the Crystal Chamber, they encounter Rydia.
+However, she can't remember where she was, but she says that "they" were calling her.
+While everyone wonders exactly who "they" are, the party decides to go to the Tower of Babel and investigate.

 While they are scaling the tower, Rydia begins regaining her summons and acting more strangely.
 As they pass the cannon control room, Rydia enters it and three guards come out to stop Cecil and the others from following her.
 The three guards merge into a Deus Ex Mechina, at which point Edge arrives to lend a hand in defeating it.
-After the sentry is destroyed, the party head into the control room, but Rydia is nowhere to be found.
-They decide to keep going up the tower in hopes that they will find her, only to learn that she is an impostor, as she attacks them with the Eidolons she has obtained.
-When the fake Rydia summons Bahamut, the real Rydia shows up and dissuades him from attacking the party.
-Although they defeat the fake Rydia, she escapes and reports to her "creator", who is residing in the True Moon, that the Eidolon project is complete.
+After the sentry is destroyed, the party heads into the control room, but Rydia is nowhere to be found.
+They decide to search for her and keep going up the tower only to learn that she is an impostor, as she attacks them with the Eidolons she has obtained.
+When the fake Rydia summons Bahamut, the real Rydia appears and dissuades him from attacking the party.
+Although they defeat the fake Rydia, she escapes and reports to her "creator" residing in the True Moon, that the Eidolon project is complete.
 Back on earth, in Cecil's bed chamber, Rosa lies in bed and Cecil asks if she is alright.
 It is then revealed that Rosa is pregnant.
-Everyone is overjoyed with the news, and they tell Cecil that he should start coming up with some names.
+Everyone is overjoyed with the news and they tell Cecil that he should start coming up with some names.